 Applications must be complete upon submission.
-Incomplete applications will result in a loss of points or a failure to meet application threshold criteria as cited in the QAP, and the application can be rejected.
+Incomplete applications will result in a loss of points or a failure to meet application threshold criteria as cited in the QAP and the application can be rejected.

 CHFA reserves the right to contact applicants for clarifying information and to communicate with applicants during the review period to ensure a complete and thorough review.
+Applicants however may not submit Basic Threshold Requirement items set forth in the QAP after the application deadline.